suryadheeshjith/mini_psp/README.md

 INPUT (Command line Arguments):
 * Input npy file path corresponding to the patches generated from the satellite images
-* Output npy file path corresponding to the patches generated from the target masks
+* Output npy file path corresponding to the patches generated from the target masks.
+[OPTIONAL]
 * Model path
 * Model name [OPTIONAL][DEFAULT='psp']
 * Number of Epochs [OPTIONAL][DEFAULT=50]